Search

 Article 13

-Emphasizing that the Taliban, especially after they usurped the government, have committed multiple egregious violations of human rights norms and committed crimes against humanity including torture, summary execution, enforced disappearance, forced eviction of defenseless people from their homes and places of living, expropriating and distributing people’s lands and properties to their own followers; we believe that their inhumane acts should not remain unpunished and that the world and international human rights organizations should not stay silent.
+We emphasize that the Taliban, especially after they usurped the government, have committed multiple egregious violations of human rights norms and committed crimes against humanity including torture, summary execution, enforced disappearance, forced eviction of defenseless people from their homes and places of living, expropriating and distributing people’s lands and properties to their own followers; we believe that their inhumane acts should not remain unpunished and that the world and international human rights organizations should not stay silent.
 The Taliban should be held accountable for the consequences of their crimes and victims compensated.
-Meanwhile Taliban actions are devoid of any legal standing and their administration lacks legitimacy.
+Meanwhile Taliban actions shall be considered devoid of any legal standing and their administration shall be considered lacking in legitimacy.

 Chapter Three